KeroMichelle/KeroMichelle.github.io/media.md

 * Collaborated with faculty, students, external partners, and the Esports Union to organize and facilitate the first-ever virtual USC Games Expo
 * Created and implemented a marketing strategy to ensure all trailers, demos, and promotional materials were released in a timely and effective manner
 * Handled late deliverables and communicated with exhibitors to resolve project errors and procure missing assets
-* Assisted technical producers with website development and streaming challenges

 ![expo2020](/assets/images/expo2020.jpg)